-From ultra-modern designs with expansive glazing to more traditional structures that blend seamlessly with the existing home, a well-planned house extension has the potential to turn even the most modest properties into a comfortable, stylish and light-filled home.
+From ultra-modern extension designs with expansive glazing to more traditional structures that blend seamlessly with the existing home, a well-planned house extension has the potential to turn even the most modest properties into a comfortable, stylish and light-filled home.

 A distinctive blend of materials characterises this extension design by Adam Knibb Architects.
 The home – positioned at the edge of the South Downs National Park – has undergone a complete refurbishment with a new rear addition that allows a greater connection between the house and garden.